zacran/video-keypress/README.md

         "key": "key", # key pressed
         "behavior": "Behavior", # behavior name
-        "start": 0.0, # start time of event (in seconds) "end": 4.037488  # end time of event (in seconds) }
+        "start": 0.0, # start time of event (in seconds) "end": 4.037488,  # end time of event (in seconds) "order: 1 # ordinal position of the behavior wihtin the generated chart; starts at 1 }
 ```

-Default keybinds are:
-  - Space - Play/Pause
-  - S - Scratching
-  - G - Grooming

-These can be modified by changing `src/hooks/keybindMap.js` to add or remove keybinds.
-Space as Play/Pause is hard-coded into the application though!